 Stewart fervently denied the accusation, and in mind-blowing fashion tried to get Moench to bet his house against his own that he had never taken such a position, and furthermore he also bet that Moench wouldn’t even be able to find a reference to that in the media.
 (EnviroNews has of course located and published two articles referencing just that.
 One by the St. George News, the other by Mother Jones.)

-After this outrageous exchange, instead of going out front as he had said he would, Stewart quickly skated out the backdoor, setting off the fire alarm in the process to a drama-filled chorus of shouting, which included one woman screaming at the top of her lungs “climate change is real!”
+After this heated exchange, instead of going out front as he had said he would, Stewart quickly skated out the backdoor, setting off the fire alarm in the process to a drama-filled chorus of shouting, which included one woman screaming at the top of her lungs “climate change is real!”